Chapter 2 : Reflections

 I looked at Sirius questioningly.
 He stared blankly back at me.

-“Hey, whatever it is, I didn’t do it!”
+“Whatever it is, I wasn’t involved!”
 Sirius said raising his hands up in defence and dropping the grapes he was holding.
 I laughed at his attempts to convince me of his innocence.